 The first session is the longer one, and I suggest allowing for 1.5 hours.

-Thereafter we tend to keep to 45 mins up to an hour, as I appreciate time when you have a baby/children is limited.
+Thereafter most people are happy with a 30 minute call, as I appreciate time when you have a baby/children is limited.

 Frequently Asked Questions: